vinnicc/dota/README.md

 ### API Objects

 You won't need to instantiate on these classes directly and it's not advisable to do so as the API might change anytime.
-Using `Dota.api` alone should be enough in most cases.
+Starting with the call to `Dota.api` should be enough in most cases.

 #### Dota::API::Hero